yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-replication-transactional.md

 Transactional xCluster support further allows for the role of each universe to switch during planned and unplanned failover scenarios.

-The xCluster role is a property with values ACTIVE or STANDBY that determines and identifies the active (source) and standby (target) universes:
+The xCluster role is a property with values ACTIVE or STANDBY that determines and identifies the Primary (source) and Standby (target) universes:

 - ACTIVE: The active universe serves both reads & writes.
 Reads/writes happen as of the latest time and according to the chosen isolation levels.
 - STANDBY: The standby universe is meant for reads only.
 Reads happen as of xCluster safe time for the given database.